New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in and

 \begin{proposition} There exists a unique minimal surface $\Sigma_\lambda\subset W$ with border $\Gamma_\lambda$.
 Moreover, the interior of $\Sigma_\lambda$ is a graph over $\hat W$ and can be extended smoothly across its boundary. \end{proposition}

-\begin{proof} The existence is guaranteed by a general result due to Meeks and Yau~\cite{MY82}.
-We know that $W$ is a mean convex body and it is clear $\Gamma_\lambda$ is nullhomotopic in $W$.
+\begin{proof} We know that $W$ is a mean convex body and it is clear $\Gamma_\lambda$ is nullhomotopic in $W$, so the existence follows from the results by Meeks and Yau~\cite{MY82}.
 Hence, there exists a minimal surface $\Sigma_\lambda$ with border $\Gamma_\lambda$ which is $C^2$ in the interior and $C^0$ in the boundary.

-Notice that, working in the Riemannian universal cover of $W$, the maximum principle for minimal graphs in Killing submersions given by Pinheiro in \cite[Theorem 2.1]{Pinheiro} ensures that there exists at most one minimal graph in $W$ with boundary $\Gamma_\lambda$.
+Notice that, working in the Riemannian universal cover of $W$, the maximum principle for minimal graphs in Killing submersions given by Pinheiro in \cite[Theorem 2.1]{Pinheiro} (see also~\cite[Corollary 3.9, p.\ 100]{ManPhD}) ensures that there exists at most one minimal graph in $W$ with boundary $\Gamma_\lambda$.
 Therefore, to finish the proof it suffices to show that $\Sigma_\lambda$ is a graph, i.e.\ its angle function $\nu$ never vanishes.

 Let us consider $\Gamma$, a small deformation of $\Gamma_\lambda$ in a neighbourhood of the vertical component $v$ such that $\Pi\lvert_{\Gamma}$ is injective and $\Gamma$ lies \emph{above} $\Gamma_\lambda$.
 Then, by the existence result and a classic application of the maximum principle, there exists a minimal graph $\Sigma$ with border $\Gamma$ and it lies above $\Sigma_\lambda$.
 We can consider a decreasing sequence $\{\Gamma_n\}_n$ of such deformations (i.e.\ $\Gamma_n$ lies above $\Gamma_{n+1}$ for every $n$) that converge to $\Gamma_\lambda$.
 The corresponding solutions $\Sigma_n$ to the Plateau problem with border $\Gamma_n$ will be graphs and will converge to a minimal surface $\Sigma^+$ with border $\Gamma_\lambda$ (each of the surfaces $\Sigma_n$ is stable and their geometries are uniformly bounded so standard converge arguments can be applied, note also that the sequence is monotonic).
 Hence, $\Sigma^+$ is above $\Sigma_\lambda$ and it is a graph.
-This last property is a consequence of being limit of graphs so its angle function does not change sign but it can vanish at some points but, as $\Sigma^+$ is stable, the angle function is either identically zero or never vanishes.
-The first case is not possible since $\Sigma^+$ must be a graph in its interior.
+This last property is a consequence of being limit of graphs so its angle function does not change sign: as the angle function is a Jacobi function and $\Sigma^+$ is stable, then is either identically zero or never vanishes.
+The first case is obviously not possible.